IBM-Blockchain/ansible-collection/docs/source/roles/endorsing_organization.rst

     ``couchdb`` - Use CouchDB as the state database for this peer.

     ``leveldb`` - Use LevelDB as the state database for this peer.

+  peer_resources (optional, dict, None)
+    The Kubernetes resource configuration for the peer.

+    For more information, review the documentation for the *resources* parameter of the *peer* module: `peer <../modules/peer.html>`_

+  peer_storage (optional, dict, None)
+    The Kubernetes storage configuration for the peer.

+    For more information, review the documentation for the *storage* parameter of the *peer* module: `peer <../modules/peer.html>`_

   wait_timeout (optional, integer, 60)
     The timeout, in seconds, to wait until the certificate authority and the peer are available.